nimish04/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-Solution for the Titanic problem for kaggle competition
+Solution for the Titanic problem for kaggle competition with 81% accuracy